-Willpower is the one of the most important traits for success in life.
+Willpower is one of the most important traits for success in life.
 As children, all of us have natural drives to control ourselves and our environments.
 But this drive isn’t equal in all.
 While some children are strong-willed, some others are not quite up there.

 But how much does the willpower of our childhood decide what we shall become in our adulthood?

-So, what does willpower do?
+What does willpower do?

 Roy Baumeister, a Francis Eppes Professor of Psychology at Florida State University, and author of the bestselling book Willpower: Rediscovering the Greatest Human Strength, lays down a few steps for us to achieve our goals: